 A major life change after the divorce.
-For example, you and your ex-spouse had agreed upon alimony which is in your settlement.
-But you are getting remarried and do not need alimony anymore.
-Therefore, your or your former spouse’s request to change the agreement will be approved.
+For example, if you and your ex-spouse had agreed upon alimony in your settlement, but you are getting remarried and do not need alimony anymore.
+In this instance, your or your former spouse’s request to change the agreement will be approved.

 Errors in the legal proceedings.
-For instance, the court fails to take into account the worth of your assets.
+For example, if the court fails to take into account the correct worth of your assets.